-Having a wired network, whether in your business or at home, gives you a high-speed, private solution for file sharing, media streaming, internet access, telecommunications and much more.
+Although wireless offers an easy setup, using a wired network gives you a high-speed, private solution for file sharing, media streaming, internet access, telecommunications, and much more.

 Planning Your Ethernet Solution